 02 of 10

 Moroccan chicken Bastilla is Morocco's famous rendition of a savory pie, and it simply doesn't get better than this.
 Traditionally pigeons were the birds of choice, but here chicken is cooked with saffron, ginger, pepper and cinnamon, then layered within crispy warqa pastry with an herb-laden omelet and and fried almonds scented with orange flower water.
 An utterly amazing fusion of flavors and textures.

 If sweet and savory is not your thing, then be sure to seek out a spicy Moroccan seafood bastilla.

 03 of 10

 The sky's the limit when it comes to tagine, the famous slow-cooked Moroccan stew which takes its name from the traditional clay or ceramic dish it's traditionally cooked in.
 Shown here is a Berber tagine with meat and vegetables.
 It's arranged in conical fashion and left undisturbed to cook until tender, making a delicious, beautiful presentation.
 Tagines are traditionally eaten directly from the cooking vessel, using pieces of Moroccan bread (khobz) to scoop up meat, veggies and sauce.

-For a vegetarian version, simply omit the meat (you'll need to reduce liquids and cooking time) or try one of these veggie-only tagines:
+For a vegetarian version, simply omit the meat (you'll need to reduce liquids and cooking time) or try a veggie-only tagine:

 04 of 10